JacobSchutz7/t1-w7-sat/README.md

 - Group similar code and functions together in separate files
 - Solves the problem of code file being too lengthy or complicated
 - Can be accessed ...

+## Packages
+- Collection of modules
+- Organise modules under one directory
+- Initialise a package using __init__.py file

+## Slicing a sequence
+- Way to extract parts of data structures like strings, tuples, etc.
+- Syntax: sequence[start:stop:step] (like range).
+Default of start is 0.
+Default of step is 1.
+If only one parameter is entered with a colon e.g. [:5] then that is the range or stopping point.